 “Addiction isn’t about substance—you aren’t addicted to the substance,

 you are addicted to the alteration of mood that the substance brings.”

 Many people, perhaps even you, can resonate with Angie’s story.
 The details and the substance (or action) may differ, but as author Susan Cheever explains, the altered mood is the same.
 The cycle is the same whether the addiction is with alcohol, cocaine, prescription drugs, cannabis, sex, video games, Internet, or many other substances or activities.
 Addiction traps people in a cycle of compulsive behaviors.
 It changes people’s brain, and often, people need treatment from a mental health professional to find the right treatment options for overcoming their addiction.

-The staff at Thriveworks Waltham understands what it takes to treat the disease of addiction.
+The addiction counselors and psychologists at Thriveworks Waltham understand what it takes to treat the disease of addiction.
 There are many options available, and we have helped many clients find the healing and regain their lives.

 Addiction and Misconceptions

 The news can stigmatize and misrepresent what it means to struggle with addiction.
 People may stereotype addicts as poor, low-income, and from the “wrong” background (whatever their varying definitions of “wrong” mean).
 However, addiction does not discriminate.
 It can strike rich, poor, male, female, young, old, and more.
 As many as 21 million people in the United States suffer from an addiction—people in every race, religion, gender, and social class.